applecare-media-coders/lead-developer-interview-template/README.md

 ## Overview
 This exercise will take 3½ hours overall.
 During the first two hours you will solve a few tasks.
 In the remaining time we will go over the solutions together and discuss them.

+The purpose of this exercise is for you to demonstrate and speak to your approach to code architecture and JS best practices.

 * Going over the exercise and setting up the work environment: 15 minutes
 * Planning and coding: 135 minutes, work is offline.
 If at any time while working offline you have any questions/issues, call Lior at (669) 227-2742 (do not text)
 * Solution review: 60 minutes.
 Everyone re-joins WebEx, and we go over the solutions together.